 Besides encryption, a VPN routes your traffic through a VPN server.
 The server masks your actual IP address with its VPN IP address.

-If you access a site from a US server and you are in Germany, the site will think that you are in the US.
+If you access a site from a US server and are in Germany, the site will think you are in the US.
 This is how a VPN bypasses geo-restrictions and censorship.

 Concisely, a VPN increases your online privacy and security.

-To bypass geo-restrictions, you need to use a reputable Smart DNS or VPN.
+It would help if you used a reputable Smart DNS proxy or VPN to bypass geo-restrictions.
 Unfortunately, not all Smart DNS or VPNs are built the same.
 Consider the following factors when choosing a reputable Smart DNS or VPN.

 Speed and unlimited bandwidth: In VPNs, the servers should be optimized for speed and offer unlimited bandwidth.
 Smart DNS is uniquely fast than VPNs.
 Nevertheless, they should also have optimized servers.